Alfreda Frances Bikowsky: Interrogation of Khalid Sheikh Mohammed

-Rendition of Khalid El-Masr
+Rendition of Khalid El-Masri

 In late January 2004, Bikowsky, as head of the Bin Laden Issue Station, made the decision to extraordinarily render Khalid El-Masri to Afghanistan for four months without any evidence in hand.
 El-Masri's name was a different transliteration of Khalid al-Masri, the name of a person who had supposedly met Ramzi bin al-Shibh and Marwan al-Shehhi on a train in Germany.
 Even after El-Masri's passport was checked and his identity as a different person was confirmed in March, Bikowsky still wanted him held in detention in Afghanistan.
 El-Masri was eventually released in late May on a country road in Albania.
 The CIA Inspector General determined that there was no legal justification for rendering El-Masri.
 Bikowsky received no reprimand for the incident, because then-CIA Director Michael Hayden said he didn't want to deter the initiative of counter-terrorism employees.

 In 2015, the European Center for Constitutional and Human Rights, a German non-profit human rights organization, filed a criminal complaint in Germany asking for a federal criminal investigation of Bikowsky for the rendition and torture of El-Masri.
 Germany's Code of Crimes against International Law does not require the accused to be in Germany or the crime to have been committed there.
 The complaint cited the U.S. Senate Intelligence Committee report on torture as proof of Bikowsky's involvement.